-Facilitate the rescue and rehoming of dogs and cats.
+Facilitate the rescue and rehoming of dogs and cats who've fallen through the cracks of the overburdened shelter system.
 Some were taken off the mean streets by individuals who cannot give them a permanent home.
-Others are animals whose beloved humans have developed a debilitating or terminal illness, entered a nursing home—or have passed away.
+Others are animals whose beloved humans have developed a debilitating or terminal illness, entered a nursing home—or passed away.
 Coalition to Protect and Rescue Pets works with rescuers, conducting outreach and assisting with the screening of prospective adopters to ensure animals are placed in secure, loving homes.
-DON'T SHOW US THE MONEY!
-Coalition to Protect and Rescue Pets doesn't seek or accept financial contributions for our advocacy and humane education initiatives; we ask that donations be directed to the all-volunteer animal shelter or rescue groups in your community instead.

 However, we greatly appreciate donated services--such as videography, PR and printing--that make our work for animals more effective.